sunsibar/docs-software_devel/book/software_devel/06_git_for_devel/15_git_troubleshooting.md

+# Github troubleshooting

-## Problem 1: https instead of ssh:
+## Problem: https instead of ssh

 The symptom is: